CODE OF CONDUCT TOWARDS CONSUMERS

 The Company has to adopt within one Monte a position on the points of fact and of Code on which the Code Administrator bases its decision to open a procedure.

-The Board of EDSA can decide to make the opinion public, on a proposal and recommendation by the Code Administrator.
+The Board of EDSA can decide to make the opinion public, on a proposal or recommendation by the Code Administrator.